District Court Standing Order

 This standing order is issued pursuant to Dist./Mun.
 Cts.
 R. Prob.
 Viol.
 P. 5(c) to set forth the only permissible conditions of release that may be imposed after a court finds probable cause at a probation detention hearing to believe that a probationer has violated a condition of probation.
 Such conditions are intended to be of limited duration, applying only until the probation violation hearing, which shall be within thirty days, absent “extraordinary circumstances.”
 Dist./Mun.
 Cts.
 R. Prob.
 Viol.
 P. 3(b)(iii), 3(c)(vi), 4(d).
 Conditions may be set only when the court, in the exercise of discretion, decides not to detain the probationer.
 Conditions of release shall be set forth in writing and a copy thereof served in hand to the probationer.

-Upon a finding of probable cause that a probationer has violated a condition of probation, the court may impose any one or a combination of the following conditions:
+Upon a finding of probable cause that a probationer has violated a condition of probation, the court may impose only nonmonetary conditions of release, including but not limited to any one or a combination of the following conditions:

 The probationer shall have no contact with a specified person or persons, in person, by telephone, in writing, electronically, or otherwise, either directly or through someone else.